 3xM became independent in 1983 after identifying a gap in Christian public broadcast television, where very few organizations were active in the space.
 In 1991 the organization committed itself entirely to using TV as a medium to spread the Gospel.

-3xM is currently working in 21 countries within the 10/40 window, partnering with local teams to create bespoke Christian TV programs that resonate with the local cultural contexts and issues pervading the respective regions.
-We have recently incorporated social media as a tool for distributing our programs and stimulating dialogue around the Christian faith in countries where this is taboo.
+3xM is currently working in 20 countries within the 10/40 window, partnering with local teams to create bespoke Christian media programs that resonate with the local cultural contexts and issues pervading the respective regions.
+We have strategically incorporated social media to distribute our programs and stimulate dialogue around the Christian faith in countries where this is taboo.

 3xM is accredited as a Public Benefit Organization (an ANBI), holds CBF certification for good causes, and belongs to the EZA alliance of evangelical missionary work and the EA Evangelical Alliance.

 Stichting 3xM arose from the EO Evangelical broadcast association as an effort to extend experiences with programmes proclaiming the Gospel well beyond the national broadcast association.
 To this end, a new organisation was founded in 1980.